SweetSexySavage World Tour

-The SweetSexySavage World Tour was a concert tour by American singer Kehlani, in support of their debut studio album SweetSexySavage (2017).
+The SweetSexySavage World Tour was the first concert tour by American singer Kehlani, in support of their debut studio album SweetSexySavage (2017).
 The tour began on February 21, 2017, in Montreal, Quebec, at Club Soda, and concluded on November 18, 2017, in Mexico City, Mexico, at the Corona Capital festival.

 Background

 On December 2, 2016, Kehlani revealed a list of some cities that would be included on their 2017 tour, and on December 8, 2016, they announced a more complete list of tour dates across Europe and North America.
 Kehlani also revealed that Ella Mai, Jahkoy, and Noodles (Micah Mahinay), would be opening for the tour.
 In addition, Kehlani's godson, cousin, Marteen Estevez acommpanied as an opener for select dates on the tour.
 General sale tickets for all of the dates announced on December 2, 2016, went on sale on December 14, 2016.
 More dates were gradually announced as well as various dates for music festivals across the United States.
 On March 14, 2017, Kehlani announced via social media that they would be having hernia surgery, forcing them to postpone the remaining European dates, although they were ultimately cancelled.
 On March 16, 2017, several dates in Australia and New Zealand were announced.
 Various dates in North America were also rescheduled.